Alfresco/acs-packaging/docs/custom-transforms-and-renditions.md

 T-Engines define their endpoints through an annotated Spring controller provided by Alfresco Transform Core.
-The [ExampleController.java] in the example T-Engine illustrates how to implement such controller.
+The [HelloWorldController.java] in the example T-Engine illustrates how to implement such controller.